colinrtwhite/WebPify/README.md

 This script was inspired by [this blog post](https://medium.com/@duhroach/reducing-jpg-file-size-e5b27df3257c#.u6yh62vjk) by Colt McAnlis.

 ## Set Up
-Install the WebP format through [Homebrew](http://brew.sh).
-Run the following command in a Terminal window:
+Install the WebP format and libpng through [Homebrew](http://brew.sh).
+Run the following commands in a Terminal window:

-    brew install webp
+    brew install webp libpng

 [Follow these instructions](butteraugli_instructions.md) to build and add [Butteraugli](https://github.com/google/butteraugli) to your system PATH.
 Make sure to leave the binary named "compare_pngs".